tgbot-collection/SearchGram/README.md

 Install docker and docker-compose on your server, clone this repository to any directory you want.

-It's better to have more RAM because ElasticSearch is like Google Chrome.

 ## 2. (Optional) Prepare Encryption data volume